The Guide to Horsepower: Definition, History, and Physics

 6. BHP vs. WHP: The Parasitic Loss

 When car manufacturers advertise a vehicle's power, they usually quote Brake Horsepower (BHP).
-This is the power measured at the engine's crankshaft or flywheel, without the engine being connected to the transmission, alternator, power steering pump, or other accessories.
+This is the power measured at the engine's crankshaft without the engine being connected to the transmission or other accessories.

-However, when you drive a car, the power must travel through the transmission, driveshaft, differential, and axles before it finally reaches the tires.
-This journey creates friction and rotational mass, resulting in a loss of power known as drivetrain loss.
+However, when you drive a car, the power must travel through the transmission, driveshaft, and axles before it finally reaches the tires.
+This journey creates friction, resulting in a loss of power known as drivetrain loss.

-Wheel Horsepower (WHP) is the power actually measured at the wheels using a chassis dynamometer (dyno).
+Wheel Horsepower (WHP) is the power actually measured at the wheels using a dynamometer.

-- AWD (All Wheel Drive): typically loses 20-25% of power due to the extra heavy components.
+- AWD (All Wheel Drive): typically loses 20 to 25% of power due to the extra components.

 7. How to Convert Watts to Horsepower

-With the rise of electric vehicles (EVs), Kilowatts (kW) are becoming a more common measure of power than horsepower.
-However, since the public is used to hp, conversion is often necessary.
+With the rise of electric vehicles, Kilowatts (kW) are becoming a more common measure of power than horsepower.
+Since we are used to hp, conversion is often necessary.

 - To convert Watts to HP: Divide Watts by 745.7.